pixelcog/nginx/README.md

 ## socketproxy.rb

-These attributes are used in the `nginx::socketproxy` recipe.
+These attributes are used in the `nginx-pixelcog::socketproxy` recipe.

 * `node['nginx']['socketproxy']['root']` - The directory (on your server) where socketproxy apps are deployed.
 * `node['nginx']['socketproxy']['default_app']` - Static assets directory for requests to "/" that don't meet any proxy_pass filter requirements.